leanprover/fp-lean/functional-programming-lean/src/monads/class.md

 That is, `bind (pure v) f` should be the same as `f v`.
 Secondly, `pure` should be a right identity of `bind`, so `bind v pure` is the same as `v`.
 Finally, `bind` should be associative, so `bind (bind v f) g` is the same as `bind v (fun x => bind (f x) g)`.

+This contract specifies the expected properties of programs with effects more generally.
+Because `pure` has no effects, sequencing its effects with `bind` shouldn't change the result.
+The associative property of `bind` basically says that the sequencing bookkeeping itself doesn't matter, so long as the order in which things are happening is preserved.

+## Example: Arithmetic in Monads